-- SA-4.1 The College will develop and implement initiatives that respond to the goals of the College-wide Diversity Plan.
-(2) - SA-4.2 The College will implement recruiting and retention strategies for students of color.
-(2) - SA-4.3 The College will continue to promote attitudinal, communication, electronic and physical accessibility for persons with disabilities.
-(4) - SA-4.4 The College will continue to address gender specific issues.
-(2) - SA-4.5 The College will continue to address issues which affect non-traditional students.
-(1) - SA-4.6 The College will continue to address issues which affect gay men, lesbians and bisexual students.
-(1)
+- SA-4.1 Develop and implement initiatives that respond to the goals of the Collegewide Diversity Plan.
+(2) - SA-4.2 Implement recruiting and retention strategies for students and staff of color.
+(2) - SA-4.3 Continue to promote attitudinal, communication, electronic and physical accessibility for persons with disabilities.
+(4) - SA-4.4 Continue to address gender specific issues.
+(2) - SA-4.5 Continue to address issues which affect non-traditional students.
+(1) - SA-4.6 Continue to address issues which affect gay men, lesbians, bisexual transgender and questioning students.
+(1) - SA-4.7 The College will expand multicultural learning through diversity education programming and activities for faculty, staff and students.